CodeLouisville/FSJS-class-project/README.md

       console.error("A terrible thing has happened", err);
     })
   ```
-  If we refresh the page and test this, it will work, but we won't be updating the displayed list.
-Remember that we have that static array thing which we've never changed...let's do that now.
+  If we refresh the page and test this, it will NOT work.
+Why?

 ## Now, fix the POST route handler